thalissondev-xx/android-dagger2-test/README.md

 # Dependency Injection

 Dependency injection using Dagger 2.
-This project is a study.
+This project is a test.